History of Yorkshire: Early Middle Ages

 After the Danish subjugation of the region, in 875 Guthrum became leader of the Danes and he apportioned lands to his followers; however, most of the English population were allowed to retain their lands under the lordship of their Scandinavian conquerors.
 Ivar the Boneless became "King of all Scandinavians in the British Isles".
-The Danes changed the Old English name for York from Eoforwic, to Jorvik.
+The Norse changed the Celtic Briton Cumbric name for York from Eoforwic, to Jorvik.
 The Vikings destroyed all the early monasteries in the area and took the monastic estates for themselves.
 Some of the minster churches survived the plundering and eventually the Danish leaders were converted to Christianity.
 In the late 9th century Jorvik was ruled by the Christian king Guthfrith.
 It was under the Danes that the ridings and wapentakes of Yorkshire and the Five Burghs were established.
 The ridings were arranged so that their boundaries met at Jorvik, which was the administrative and commercial centre of the region.
 The Swedish Munsö dynasty became overlords of Jorvik because the Danes in Britain had promised loyalty to the Munsö Kings of Dublin, but this dynasty was focused on the Baltic Sea economy and quarrelled with the native Danish Jelling dynasty (which originated in the Danelaw with Guthrum).

 The Norse-Gaels, Ostmen or Gallgaidhill became Kings of Jorvik after long contests with the Danes over controlling the Isle of Man, which prompted the Battle of Brunanburh.
 Then, in 954, King Eric I of Norway of the Fairhair dynasty was slain at the Battle of Stainmore by Anglo-Saxons and Edred of England began overlordship.

 Jorvik was the direct predecessor to the shire of York and received further Danish royal aids after the invasion and takeover of Jorvik by England, from the Munsö descendants, Sweyn II of Denmark right down to Canute IV of Denmark's martyrdom.
 Saint Olave's Church in York is a testament to the Norwegian influence in the area.